 - At Airport Road the eastbound left turn movement is expected to operate at LOS F in the PM peak hour.
-The volume of vehicles making this left turn is only 20 vehicles in the PM peak hour, which can be considered a negligible effect. - At Queen Street the westbound left turn movement is expected to operate at LOS E in the AM and PM peak hours. - At Prince Street the eastbound and westbound approaches are expected to operate at LOS E in the AM and PM peak hours. - At Wright Street the westbound approach is expected to operate at LOS E in the PM peak hour. - At Richmond Beach Road the southbound left turn (and U-turn) movement is expected to operate at LOS F in the AM peak hour. - At Hobbs Hole Drive the eastbound approach is expected to operate at LOS E in the PM peak hour. - At Ball Street the eastbound approach is expected to operate at LOS E in the PM peak hour, the westbound shared left turn and through movement is expected to operate at LOS E in the AM peak hour, and the northbound left turn (and U-turn) movement is expected to operate at LOS E in the AM peak hour.
+The volume of vehicles making this left turn is only 20 vehicles in the PM peak hour, which can be considered a negligible effect. - At Queen Street the westbound left turn movement is expected to operate at LOS E in the AM and PM peak hours. - At Wright Street the westbound approach is expected to operate at LOS E in the PM peak hour. - At Richmond Beach Road the southbound left turn (and U-turn) movement is expected to operate at LOS F in the AM peak hour. - At Hobbs Hole Drive the eastbound approach is expected to operate at LOS E in the PM peak hour. - At Ball Street the eastbound approach is expected to operate at LOS E in the PM peak hour, the westbound shared left turn and through movement is expected to operate at LOS E in the AM peak hour, and the northbound left turn (and U-turn) movement is expected to operate at LOS E in the AM peak hour. - At White Oak Drive, the southbound left turn (and U-turn) is expected to operate at LOS E in the PM peak hour.